xofred/xofred.github.io/_posts/2020-06-30-mysql-order-by-sum-of-some-column-in-ruby-on-rails.md

 ---
-title:  "Mysql order by sum of some column in ruby on rails"
+title:  "MySQL Order by Sum of Some Column in Ruby on Rails"
 tags: mysql ruby-on-rails

 ---